 Barbara Rosene has built an unequalled reputation for interpreting the great music of the 1920s and 30s.
 She is a passionate vocalist whose interpretations uncover the richness of jazz classics through the subtle, skilled delivery of one truly in love with the genre she sings.

 Barbara gives voice to songs in ways that are both gracefully provocative and warmly welcoming.
 Few singers have her feel for classic material, from all eras of Jazz, interpreting the music with not only a full understanding and love of the original time period but with the rare ability to make the material sound fresh and emotionally relevant today.

 In her established career she has shared stages with jazz icons, performing internationally with The Harry James Orchestra, performing with the late Les Paul at New York's Iridium Jazz Club, with the Woody Allen Band at The Carlisle Hotel, as well as directing her own New Yorkers, and as guest artist with orchestras and in festivals across the world.
 She has played such venues as The Iridium (New York), Lincoln Center's Rose Hall (New York), The Montreal Jazz Festival, and Night Town (Cleveland).

 "Do what thrills you.
 Do what has meaning," says Rosene, genuinely.
 "One thing I know is that it really is a privilege to perform.
 When someone is touched or broadened by something you have given them it is a gift to be able to give back to the world in that way."

-Her next album "On The Brink,” which includes contemporary jazz giants, Howard Alden, James Chirillo, Wycliffe Gordon, Joe Ascione and Randy Sandke It is a natural progression from her earlier work but quite different, and much more in the vein of straight ahead jazz.
+Barbara's album On The Brink, includes contemporary jazz giants, Howard Alden, James Chirillo, Wycliffe Gordon, Joe Ascione and Randy Sandke It is a natural progression from her earlier work, but quite different, and much more in the vein of straight-ahead jazz.